-In what follows, we set out first to define the broad parameters of this Review and introduce the focus on the knowledge base, its limitations and the central relationship between mechanisms, context and implementation, as a way of highlighting certain methodological and epistemological preoccupations within the research literature.
+In what follows, we set out first to define the broad parameters of this Review and introduce the focus on the knowledge base, its limitations and the central relationship between mechanisms (interventions or programmes), context and implementation, as a way of highlighting certain methodological and epistemological preoccupations within the research literature.
 We then go on to explore the vexed differences and disparities between evidence, policies and practices.
-This latter discussion is intended to go some way to contextualise and clarify the connections and variance between this Review and the focus and findings of the IcARUS Inventory of Tools and Best Practices, which seeks to analyse urban security policies and practices in European cities and regions.
+This latter discussion is intended to go some way to contextualise and clarify the connections and variance between this Review (Task 2.1) and the focus and findings of the IcARUS Inventory of Tools and Best Practices (Task 2.2), which seeks to analyse urban security policies and practices in European cities and regions.

 Each of the four focus areas are explored and considered separately (in Sections 3-6).
-Each has its own theoretical underpinnings and empirical challenges, which are discussed.
-However, this Review is not intended to be encyclopaedic or comprehensive in its coverage - the issues and associated research literature are simply too vast to do so.
+Each has its own theoretical underpinnings and empirical challenges, which are discussed, however, this Review is not intended to be encyclopaedic or comprehensive in its coverage - the issues and associated research literature are simply too vast to do so.
 Rather, it is selective in drawing out broad lessons that might strategically inform future designs and practices.
 The Review is based on a scoping review of the English-language research literature in the four focus areas since 1992, supplemented by interviews with a selected number of international research experts in crime prevention and urban security (n=19), and interviews with key professionals (n=18) from our six city partners - Lisbon, Nice, Riga, Rotterdam, Stuttgart and Turin (see Table 2.1).
-It also benefited from input and feedback from our academic consortium partners at Panteion University of Social and Political Sciences, University of Salford's Design Against Crime Solution Centre,

-Salzburg University of Applied Sciences, the Centre for Security Studies (Kentro Meleton Asfaleias - KEMEA) in Athens, and colleagues at the European Forum for Urban Security (Efus), as well as members of the IcARUS Expert Advisory Board.
+It also benefited from input and feedback from our academic consortium partners at Panteion University of Social and Political Sciences, University of Salford's Design Against Crime Solution Centre, Salzburg University of Applied Sciences, the Centre for Security Studies (Kentro Meleton Asfaleias - KEMEA) in Athens, and colleagues at the European Forum for Urban Security (Efus), as well as members of the IcARUS Expert Advisory Board.
 For a detailed overview of the data collection parameters and processes, as well as the names of the international experts interviewed - see the Methodology and Data Collection (Section 9).
-Here, we focus on the broader issues that pertain to urban security generally and, in Section 7, we draw out some of the IcARUS cross-cutting themes (i.e., governance and diversification of actors, gender, technological change, and transnational and cross-border issues) and implications
+Here, we focus on the broader issues that pertain to urban security generally and, in Section 7, we draw out some of the cross-cutting themes and implications.